braid-org/braidjs/braid-text-server/readme.md

 ```

 Now you can open these URLs in browser:
-  - http://localhost:60402 (to see the demo text)
+  - http://localhost:8888/demo (to see the demo text)
-  - http://localhost:60402/editor (to edit the text)
+  - http://localhost:8888/demo?editor (to edit the text)
-  - http://localhost:60402/markdown-editor (to edit it as markdown)
+  - http://localhost:8888/demo?markdown-editor (to edit it as markdown)

 Or try opening the URL in [Braid-Chrome](https://github.com/braid-org/braid-chrome), or another Braid client, to edit it directly!

-Check out the `server-demo.js` file to see examples for how to add access control, and **X, and Y... [fill this in]**
+Check out the `server-demo.js` file to see examples for how to add access control, and a `/pages` endpoint to show all the currently used `key`s.